Menu

 Point DNS for your domain(s)

-Now that you’ve configured your site on the Flywheel side, it’s time to log in to your domain’s DNS editor and point your domain(s) to the site’s IP address, which is displayed on the Overview tab.
+Now that you’ve configured your site on the Flywheel side, it’s time to log in to your domain’s DNS editor so you can point your domain(s) to the site’s IP address and add a TXT record to verify ownership of your domain name.

 Warning